 OAPA is a member of the Planning Webcast Consortium, which hosts a series of webcasts throughout the year.
 The series’ 90-minute webinars are hosted by various chapters and divisions of APA and are available almost every Friday from 10:00-11:30 am.
 All consortium webinars are free to OAPA members and Division members and qualify for 1.5 CM credits when viewed live.

-Upcoming consortium webinars are listed on the OAPA events calendar or check out the Ohio Chapter’s Planning Webcast Series website for complete information, including on-demand webinars with Law and Ethics credits, which an be found under the On-Demand Webcasts tab.
+Upcoming consortium webinars are listed on the Planning Webcast Series website, including on-demand webinars with Law and Ethics credits, which an be found under the On-Demand Webcasts tab.

 This webinar details the nuts and bolts of planning and running virtual open houses.
 We discuss the approach to two styles of events (a live “town hall” style open house and an open house webpage).
 Speakers walk attendees through their process to design, prepare, and run virtual open houses.
 Panelists discuss: